Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Related Work

-Self-play offers a complementary lens on autonomous capability growth, classically exemplified by game-playing agents trained without external data, such as AlphaZero~\citep{silver2018alphazero} and {\em asymmetric} teacher-student setups to induce powerful automatic curricula~\citep{sukhbaatar2017asymmetric,openai2021asymmetricselfplay}.
-Self-play methods for LLMs must address specific challenges: rewards in language domains are extremely sparse and brittle.
+\paragraph{Self-Play and Teacher-Student Setups.} Self-play aims to achieve autonomous capability growth, exemplified by game-playing agents such as AlphaZero~\citep{silver2018alphazero}, and asymmetric teacher-student setups that induce automatic curricula~\citep{sukhbaatar2017asymmetric,openai2021asymmetricselfplay}.
+LLM self-play methods encounter specific challenges: language rewards are extremely sparse and brittle.
 For mathematical problems, correctness is essentially binary and offers no gradient toward partial solutions.
-Thus, essentially all modern LLM self-play methods optimize for self-consistency or solution quality.
-Earlier works \citep{chen2024spin,wang2025stablellmselfplay,singh2024beyond,ye2024eva} still presuppose the existence of well-formed input prompts or curated high-quality questions.
+Thus, essentially all modern methods optimize for self-consistency or solution quality.
+Earlier works \citep{chen2024spin,wang2025stablellmselfplay,singh2024beyond,ye2024eva} presuppose the existence of well-formed input prompts or curated high-quality questions.

-A series of near-contemporary works leverages pre-trained LLMs themselves as an untapped resource for question generation to create "fully data-free" co-evolving systems \citep{zhao2025absolute,huang2025rzero,kuba2025languageselfplay,fang2025serl,chen2025selfquestioning}.
-These works all leverage intrinsic or proxy rewards such as majority vote, learnability, reward-model preferences, or gradient magnitudes.
-Because these methods optimize intrinsic or proxy objectives, they risk drifting to degenerate or unlearnable tasks, are sensitive to reward hacking and lack guarantees of progress \citep{chae2025understandingselfplay}.
-Prolonged RL with self-rewards often results in sudden and complete performance collapse \citep{shafayat2025largereasoningmodelsselftrain,chae2025understandingselfplay}, when rewards vanish or when generator and solver objectives misalign, especially in discrete, symbolic domains with essentially binary correctness signals.
-This fragility mirrors earlier findings in unsupervised curriculum generation \citep{dennis2020paired,racaniere2020settersolver,jiang2021ued} and connects directly to the broader question of whether self-improvement driven by intrinsic or self-generated rewards can be sustained within RL.
-To our knowledge, our work is the first for LLM self-play to ground the curriculum generation in a concrete failure regime instead of internal proxies of difficulty.
+A series of near-contemporary works leverages pretrained LLMs as question generators to create "fully data-free" co-evolving systems \citep{zhao2025absolute,huang2025rzero,kuba2025languageselfplay,fang2025serl,chen2025selfquestioning}.
+These works leverage intrinsic or proxy rewards such as majority vote, learnability, reward-model preferences, or gradient magnitudes.
+Due to optimizing intrinsic or proxy objectives, they risk drifting to degenerate or unlearnable tasks, are sensitive to reward hacking and lack progress guarantees \citep{chae2025understandingselfplay}.
+Prolonged RL with self-rewards often causes sudden and complete performance collapse \citep{shafayat2025largereasoningmodelsselftrain,chae2025understandingselfplay}, when rewards vanish or when generator and solver objectives misalign, especially in discrete, symbolic domains with essentially binary correctness signals.
+This fragility raises the broader question of whether self-improvement driven by intrinsic or self-generated rewards can be sustained within RL.
+To our knowledge, our work is the first for LLM self-play to ground the curriculum generation in a concrete failure regime instead of internal difficulty proxies.